abhinavdhakal/3dprint-llm-assistant/README.md

 3. Import a SCAD file or work with the default room design

-4. Type what you want to change:
+4. Type what you want to change (or use voice input):

    - "add a window to the back wall"
    - "make the door wider"
    - "remove the window"
    - etc.

+5. **Voice Input**: Click the "🎤 Voice" button to speak your modification request instead of typing

-5. Preview the changes in the 3D viewer
+6. Preview the changes in the 3D viewer

-6. Approve or reject the modification
+7. Approve or reject the modification

 ## Features

 - Natural language modification of OpenSCAD designs
+- **Speech-to-text input using OpenAI Whisper API** (works in all browsers including Brave!)
 - Real-time 3D preview using Three.js
 - Version history with undo/redo
 - Two modification modes: